+- The IP address of the host

-- The Min., Max. and Average ping RTTs - The number of ping timeouts during the determination of the RTT
+- The Min., Max. and Average ping RTTs

+- The number of ping timeouts during the determination of the RTT

 In the results table for a successfully completed test, the last row will represent the destination of the traceroute.